hhhhernyi/Project-1-Quiz/README.md

   <ul>
     <li>As a quiz player, I want to see a fresh game page so that I can start playing.</li>
     <li>As a player, i want to be able to choose if i want to start straightaway, or see the instructions first</li>
-    * As a player, i want to be abld to toggle the music on and off
+    <li>As a player, i want to be abld to toggle the music on and off </li>
-    * As a player, i want to see which button i pressed
+    <li>As a player, i want to see which button i pressed</li>
-    * As a player, i want to know if the button i pressed is the correct answer or not
+    <li> As a player, i want to know if the button i pressed is the correct answer or not</li>
+    <li>As a player, i want to hear if the answer i pressed is correct or wrong</li>
-    * As a player, i want  to be able to see the amount in my bank througout the game
+    <li>As a player, i want  to be able to see the amount in my bank througout the game</li>
-    * As a player, i want to be able to quit the game halfway if i dont want to play anymore
+    <li>As a player, i want to be able to quit the game halfway if i dont want to play anymore</li>
+    <li>As a player, i want to be able to choose to continue if i get the correct answer</li>

   </ul>